NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Step 5: Get the Location of the Source Prim

 We will be changing the origin where the Prims get scattered.
 Firstly, we will be grabbing the location of the source prim.

-> **Note:** Prim is short for “primitive”, the prim is the fundamental unit in Omniverse.
-Anything imported or created in a USD scene is a prim.
-This includes, cameras, sounds, lights, meshes, and more.
-Primitives are technically containers of metadata, properties, and other prims.
-Read more about USD prims in the official documentation.

 ### Step 5.1: Open `window.py`
 **Open** `window.py` from `ext/omni.example.ui_scatter_tool > omni/example/ui_scatter_tool > window.py`